griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

 ### Bonus Exercise: Stacked bar plot of cell types by counts grouped by TCR clones

-What if we wanted to see not just how many clones there are but how many unique clones there and how many cells we see that unique clones in.
-Lets create a stacked barplot that shows the the number of clones for each cell type but grouped by unique clones.
+What if we wanted to see not just how many clones there are, but also the number of unique clones, and how many cells we see each unique clone in?
+Let's create a stacked barplot that shows the the number of clones for each cell type, but grouped by unique clones.

 We can start by using the table function again.